top of page

 Southold History_Historic Southold NY sites

 Explore fascinating stories of Southold's history, from its 1640 founding to today.
-The history of Southold is rich with maritime heritage, farming traditions, and infamous figures like Albert Einstein and Helen Keller, along with notable artists, who spent time here.
-Landmarks such as Horton Point Lighthouse, commissioned by George Washington, shine a light on this legacy.
+The history of Southold is rich with maritime heritage, farming traditions, and famous figures like Albert Einstein and Helen Keller, along with notable artists, who spent time here.

 Visit Southold Historical Museum to experience the people, places, and moments that shaped this remarkable North Fork hamlet.

 Southold, located on the North Fork of Long Island, holds the distinction of being the first English settlement on Long Island.
-Its history reaches back thousands of years, from Native American life through Puritan settlement, Revolution, agriculture, and its present role as the heart of Long Island’s wine country.
+Its history reaches back thousands of years, from Native American life through Puritan settlement, Revolution, agriculture, and its present role as the heart of Long Island’s Wine Country.

 The Land Before Europeans: The Corchaug